 The Basic Details

 Each new tenure-track faculty member is paired with a tenured mentor outside the home department, which augments the good things already happening within departments across the campus.
 We kick off the year with a meet-and-greet and idea exchange about what might make the mentoring experience useful and valuable.
 After that, the precise nature and duration of the relationship will be largely up to the individual mentor and mentee pairs, though we might recommend monthly check-ins throughout the year.
-The Faculty Development Fellow provides ongoing support and resources, including a yearlong new faculty orientation program that covers different aspects of life on the tenure-track: scholarship and grant writing, teaching and time management, work-life balance, networking, the tenure review process, and strategies for long-term success.
+The Associate Vice for Faculty Affairs and Diversity provides ongoing support and resources, including a yearlong new faculty orientation program that covers different aspects of life on the tenure-track: scholarship and grant writing, teaching and time management, work-life balance, networking, the tenure review process, and strategies for long-term success.
 The Office of Academic Affairs pays for an initial lunch or coffee meeting to start your partnership off right.
 The time commitment is for the full academic year as mentors listen to mentees, help them establish achievable short-term and long-term goals, help connect them to resources on and off campus that may be helpful, and help them take advantage of all of the professional development services available on campus.

 Mentoring at Loyola